KiandaBPM/docs/content/docs/platform/administration/subscription.md

 The options for your workspace layout are:

-- **Boxed** - moving the slider across to enable a boxed layout, that is the workspace appears in a box in the browser, with space appearing around the box and centred content.
+- **Boxed** - moving the slider across to enable a boxed layout, that is the workspace appears in a box in the browser, with space appearing around the box and content is centred.

   ![Boxed layout](/images/boxed-layout.jpg)

-- **RTL** - moved the slider across to enable a right-to-left (RTL) layout, that is text, layout, icons and so on are right -hand based.
+- **RTL** - moved the slider across to enable a right-to-left (RTL) layout, that is text, layout, icons and so on are right-hand based.

 - **Disable Zoom on Mobile** - move the slider across to enable the 'disable zoom on mobile' option, which means that the zooming option is disabled on mobile web pages.